 Prerequisite: ASL 101.
-Reading Proficiency.
-Four lecture.

 ASL131.
 Conversational Sign Language (3).

 Conversational approach to communicating with deaf people who sign.
 Basic foundation of grammar and deaf culture with emphasis on expressively signing and recognizing key phrases related to work, survival, leisure, medical and emergency situations.